chingu-voyage5/Toucans-Team-16/README.md

 # Toucans-Team-16
-A Tribute Page to the JavaScript creator | Voyage-5 | chingu.io
+A Tribute page to the JavaScript creator | Voyage-5 | chingu.io